 1. Find a Good eCheck Service

 If you’re wondering how to send electronic checks, the best place to start is the internet.
 Good thing you’re already here!
 There are many options for sending checks online.
 Do a little research to find one that’s a good fit for you.

 As you go, consider all the options and weigh them against your needs.
 Digital checks are used for everything from business transactions to paying rent.
 A quick search will return a lot of results.
 So, how do you know which ones are better?

 Look for a company with a variety of payment processing solutions that will support scaling your business to a high-volume.
-They tend to have faster payment processing.
-They’re also more likely to work with your business type.
+They tend to have faster payment processing while tailoring to your business type.

 It’s also important to find a service that keeps it simple for the recipient.
 You’ll have to create an account to send checks, but your recipient shouldn’t have to!
 You want your recipient to have the simplest experience possible so they enjoy doing business with you.
 There’s no need for them to exhaust themselves learning how to do an electronic check.
 They also shouldn’t have to enter sensitive banking information.

 Once you narrow down your options, check each site for basic security measures.

 2. Make Sure It’s Secure

 Most people are familiar with basic cybersecurity.
 Affirming security is essential if you plan to do any business online, especially shopping.
 There are very simple ways to make sure a website deserves to be trusted with your financial transactions before you get started learning how to send electronic checks.
 That’s why it’s always best to check a few things before you enter your bank account information.

 The first and simplest thing to check is the web browser.
 There should be a little padlock symbol to the left of the site address.
 This symbolizes a secure site.
 You can click the padlock to view additional site details, such as where their security certificate was issued.